A few quick statements to bear in mind as you read this article:-

 There are also support groups around the country.
 It may help him to contact the convenor of his nearest group.

 Alan is the facilitator of our local support group and he often gets calls from men who have just received a prostate cancer diagnosis.
 We have also met up with couples to have a chat over coffee so they can talk about their prostate cancer diagnosis and how they’re travelling.

 This is the beginning of a new phase in your man’s life and it will also be the start of a new phase in your relationship.
 “Before treatment” and “after treatment” will become the two stages of your life together.

 After Alan’s return from hospital, we were dealing with the immediate aftermath of his surgery.
 Tiny scars on his abdomen and a lovely tube coming out of his penis – the catheter.
 He found it difficult to bend at first, so I needed to help him go to the toilet to empty the catheter.
 Naturally, he was bruised and sore from the surgery.

 Being Alan, he wanted me to take photographs for posterity of his catheter-enhanced body!

-He was significantly afraid of the catheter removal process (he’d experienced an intensely painful removal in the past).
+He was significantly afraid of the catheter removal process, based on an intensely painful removal experience in the past.
 Fortunately, the tube came out without any pain – just a strange pulling sensation.
 At least we didn’t need to worry about wrangling the catheter bag anymore.

 Advice for Partners During This Phase